ankitects/anki/docs/new-platform.md

   version installed already, either from your Linux distro's archives, or by building from source.
 - Rust and Node must support your platform.
+- If the Bazel Rust and Node rules do not support your platform, extra work may be required.

 ## 32 bit builds